Add To Favorites

 Before Calder began creating his monumental mobiles and stabiles, he spent a great deal of time sketching people and animals in the Ringling Brothers Barnum and Bailey Circus.
 He had already graduated college, and was working as a commercial artist.
 Calder then took a job on a British freighter, which enabled him to earn his way to Paris, where he first exhibited his wire sculptures of a miniature circus (see Elephant, 1928).

-To create a drawing in the searching manner of Calder's wire sculptures, begin with white paper and a single, dark Crayola® Marker.
+To create a drawing in the searching manner of Calder's wire sculptures, students begin with construction paper and a single, dark Crayola® Marker.
 Use a continuous line (a line that starts and ends only once in this drawing) to record the details of a human face.
-As you look closely at the person you're drawing, move your marker in the same way your eye travels over the shapes you see.
-You may repeat or correct a line, but never lift your marker or try to erase a line you have already made!
+Have students look closely at the person they are drawing, move the marker in the same way the eye travels over the shapes that it sees.
+Repeat or correct a line, but never lift the marker or try to erase a line that has already been made!

-Compare your drawing to Calder's wire sculptures (Medusa and Elephant).
-Note the similarity of your drawing to Calder's sculptures.
+Students compare their drawing to Calder's wire sculptures (Medusa and Elephant).
+Note the similarity of the drawing to Calder's sculptures.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho